danharper/fuel-s3/README.md

 ```

 ### ACL Levels
-When setting a custom ACL level, set it as a String, not a constant as described the [class methods](http://undesigned.org.za/2007/10/22/amazon-s3-php-class/documentation).
+When setting a custom ACL level, set it as a String, not a Constant as described the [class methods](http://undesigned.org.za/2007/10/22/amazon-s3-php-class/documentation).
 For example:

 ```php
 S3::putObject($file, $bucket, $name, 'ACL_PUBLIC_READ');